Gracelin Baskaran

 5Baskaran

-Gracelin Baskaran is director of the Critical Minerals Security Program at the Center for Strategic and International Studies (CSIS).
+Dr. Gracelin Baskaran is director of the Critical Minerals Security Program at the Center for Strategic and International Studies (CSIS).
 She is a mining economist, and her primary expertise is in critical minerals and trade.
 She began her career in South Africa’s platinum belt.
 She later spent five years at the World Bank in South Africa, where she coauthored the book Africa’s Resource Future: Harnessing Natural Resources for Economic Transformation during the Low-Carbon Transition.
 She was a Fulbright Scholar and has also held positions at the University of Cambridge, University of London, and University of Cape Town.
-Dr. Baskaran is now writing a book on an international strategy for critical minerals engagement for the United States.
-She has been cited as an expert in the Financial Times, Wall Street Journal, Washington Post, Politico, Fox, Bloomberg, Foreign Policy, and the U.S. International Trade Commission, among others.
-She has also published over 150 op-eds and columns, policy reports, and white papers and published research in the Mineral Economics journal.
+Dr. Baskaran recently published a policy playbook, Critical Minerals and the Future of the United States Economy, and is now writing a book on an international strategy for critical minerals engagement for the United States.
+She has been cited as an expert in The Economist, the Financial Times, the New York Times, the Wall Street Journal, the Washington Post, Fox, BBC, Bloomberg, and the U.S. International Trade Commission.
+Dr. Baskaran has also published over 150 op-eds and columns, policy reports, and white papers and published research in the Mineral Economics journal.
 She is a regular speaker at leading international mining and energy conferences, universities, and policymaker forums, and she has testified before Congress.
 Dr. Baskaran holds a doctorate from the University of Cambridge.

 Show More